Registering your OHRV

 How to Register

 Individuals may register at any of the OHRV registration agents located throughout the state, and must apply in person.
-Registrations also may be purchased at Fish and Game headquarters or through the mail by contacting Fish and Game at (603) 271-4300.
+Registrations also may be purchased at Fish and Game headquarters.
+Forms may be requested through the mail by contacting Fish and Game at (603) 271-4300.

 - NH OHRV Agent List